cryptictwin/JavaScript-Projects/README.md

     let x = 2;                  ---- Any variable declared inside of a function (or a set of {}) has a local scope console.log(x);
 }

+// ---- array a variable like structure that can hold more than 1 value

+// ---- spread operator = ... allows and iterable such as an array
+                          or string to be expanded into seperate elements (unpacks the elements)

+/// ---- rest parameters = (...rest) allow a function to work with a variable
+                           number of arguments by bundling them into an array (very similiar to
+    spread operators)      spread = expands an array into seperate elements rest = bundles seperate elements into an array

+e.g.